Register Now for the 2020 MGW Workshop: July 12-19, 2020. Details below.

-The Mendocino Guitar Workshop is a week-long, all ages, intensive guitar retreat for intermediate and advanced guitar players interested in fingerstyle and classical guitar technique, performance, and composition.
-The workshop takes place every July at the Albion Field Station where the Albion River flows into the Pacific Ocean on the scenic Mendocino Coast of Northern California.
-Alex and Andrew share their insights into their unique styles via master classes, lecture demos, one-on-one lessons, and an opportunity to perform in the workshop ensemble.
+The Mendocino Guitar Workshop is a week-long, all ages, summer intensive guitar retreat for intermediate and advanced guitar players interested in fingerstyle and classical guitar technique, performance, and composition.
+Founded and conducted by Alex de Grassi along with guest instructors, the workshop takes place every July on the scenic Mendocino Coast of Northern California at the Albion Field Station, where the Albion River flows into the Pacific Ocean.
+Alex and guest instructors share their insights into their unique styles via master classes, lecture demos, one-on-one lessons, and an opportunity to perform in the workshop ensemble.

 Albion Field Station, Albion CA

 We are happy to announce that fingerstyle jazz guru Sean McGowan will be joining Alex in conducting the 2020 Mendocino Guitar Workshop!
 Sean’s first recording, River Coffee, won Acoustic Guitar magazine’s Best Independent Release award in 2002 and his recording Sphere: The Music of Thelonius Monk was named by that magazine as one of the Essential Albums of 2011.
 He is equally known for his many excellent instructional books and videos including The Acoustic Jazz Guitarist (String Letter) and Fingerstyle Jazz Guitar Solos (Hal Leonard).
 Sean earned his DMA from the University of Southern California and currently serves as the Guitar Program Director at the University of Colorado Denver.
 Learn more about Sean at www.seanmcgowanguitar.com.

 Register for the workshop today by sending your deposit via Paypal.